 Hot cocoa mix in a jar also makes a great gift for someone special.
 I’ve include a printable gift tag below so you can make this perfect last minute holiday gift and attach it to the jar with some ribbon!

 Try this homemade version of one of America’s favorite drinks!
-And if you’re feeling adventurous, you can use it in baking to make hot chocolate cookies or trendy hot cocoa bombs!
+And if you’re feeling adventurous, you can use it to make hot chocolate cookies, spiked rumchata hot chocolate, or trendy hot cocoa bombs!

 Why You Will Love This Homemade Hot Chocolate Mix